 Scholarships for studying abroad are available both locally and nationally.
 Accessing information about these scholarships requires time and effort.
 Scholarship deadlines vary, they target different areas of the world, and additional limitations such as financial need, type of student, etc. may apply.
 If you are interested in applying for scholarships, you must start early and seek the necessary information.
 Our Scholarship Coordinator can assist you with researching and applying for scholarships.
 To schedule an appointment, call 298-2504.

-Applicants must be Western Illinois University students participating in a Center for International Studies-approved international study abroad programs.
+Applicants must be Western Illinois University students participating in a program approved by the Office of Study Abroad and Outreach.
+This scholarship is only open to students participating in a full-time study abroad program (12 credits during the semester, 6 credits during the summer).
 Financial need will be a consideration to be eligible for this award.
 A minimum grade point average of 3.0 is required.

 Primary recipients of this scholarship will be those entering "helping professions".
 Preference will be given to students who are pursuing a degree in the College of Education and Human Services.
 Applicants must have a minimum grade point average of 3.0.
-This scholarship is only open to students going abroad during the fall or spring semesters.
+This scholarship is only open to students going abroad during the fall or spring semesters for a full time (12 credits or more) study abroad program.

-This scholarship is open to any students participating in a CIEE study abroad program during the summer 2014 or fall 2014 semester.
+This scholarship is open to any students participating in a CIEE study abroad program during the fall or spring semester.

 If you are studying abroad on one of our affiliate programs, don't forget to check out the scholarship opportunities offered by the program provider.
 Some providers even offer scholarships for specific programs.
 Speak with your Study Abroad adviser or the Scholarship Coordinator for more information.